CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 ### Beginning of the Game

 \# If a character is put in the deck due to duplication in the starting company, then it does not count against the 10 character limit.

 \# You should either draw numbers for the whole game or roll dice for the whole game.

  Your starting company can only contain 20 points of unmodified mind.

  Non-character cards duplicated in the character draft may not be placed into the play deck.

  Your staring hand is eight cards, regardless of what characters you have at particular sites.

 ### Untap Phase

  Corruption checks triggered at the end of the untap phase happen after everyone untaps.

 ### Organization Phase

 #### Choosing a New Site

  Rules Erratum: When a company splits, any of the resulting companies can move with region movement.
 Region movement is not limited to one company of a split.

  Any single site path cannot have more than one copy of a particular region.

  Any company may declare as its new site a site already on the table.
 That site will remain on the table at least until the end of that company's movement/hazard phase.

  Two companies may not start at the same site of origin and move to the same new site.

  Effects that are played during the organization phase, and depend on the site or site path of a moving company, create an effect which is not declared until the new site is revealed.
 If the site or site path is not of the appropriate type when the effect resolves, the resource has no effect.
 If the company has multiple movement/hazard phases on the same turn, the card applies separately to each phase, having an effect only if the correct conditions are met.

 #### Followers

  A character cannot use a bonus to direct influence against "Blue Mountain Dwarves" to control characters with the home site Blue Mountain Dwarf-hold.
 The bonus only applies to the faction.

  Bonuses to direct influence against characters apply only once, not for each character.

 #### Organizing Companies

  When a company splits up, its player chooses which characters are the original company and which characters are a new company, unless otherwise directed by a card.
 All resource permanent-events played on the original company stay with the original company.

  Company composition changes that you choose to make, including bringing a character into play, must all be done at the same time during the organization phase.
 During this time no other actions may be taken.

  If a company splits, all but one of the split companies must attempt to move to a different site this turn.
 The company may not rejoin in the same phase.

  You may transfer a character from one company at a site to another, without creating a third company.

  See also Rulings by Term, Company and Influence.

 #### Playing Characters

  Rules Erratum: You may play a character if you do not have enough influence to control them.
 However, if there are any characters you do not have the influence to control at the end of your organization phase, the character you brought into play this turn must be returned to your hand.

- If you play a Ringwraith at a non-Darkahven site where there is one of your non-Ringwraith comapnies, one of the companies must move that turn.
-If both companies are still there at the end of the movement/hazard phase, discard the non-Rinwraith company. \[Effective
+ If you play a Ringwraith at a non-Darkhaven site where there is one of your non-Ringwraith companies, one of the companies must move that turn.
+If both companies are still there at the end of the movement/hazard phase, discard the non-Rinwraith company. \[Effective 11/17/97]()
-11/17/97]()

 #### Storing Items

  Minions who roll equal to or one less than their accumulated corruption when storing an item are only tapped.

  A minion who taps from a corruption check for storing/transferring an item still successfully stores/transfers that item.

 ### Long Event Phase